microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

  * **LTI version**: LTI 1.0/1.1
  * **Consumer key**: key
  * **Shared secret**: secret
+ * For LTI1.1, the current values for Consumer Key and Shared Secret are literal values key and secret.
  * **Default launch container**: New window
 7. Under **Services**, **IMS LTI Names and Role Provisioning**: select **Use this service to retrieve members’ information as per privacy settings**.
 8. Under **Privacy**, select the following options: